edurange/edurange-flask/edurange_refactored/templates/tutorials/Metasploitable/Metasploitable.md

 Once all the required options are set, we can use the `exploit` command to run the exploit.

 Some exploits will result in a meterpreter shell, we can get to a normal shell by entering the command `shell`.

 ---

+## Instructions

+Now that you have had some practice with the http php exploit, use the information given above to find and exploit the five remaining services.

+---